lazzaralab/Brown-et-al_PDAC-hypoxia-EMT/README.md

 TCGA data should be placed in the directory `Bulk omics analyses/TCGA analysis/TCGA PAAD data`.
 A zipped folder with the data, `TCGA PAAD data.zip`, is provided in the directory `Bulk omics analyses/TCGA analysis`.

-The scRNA-seq data should be placed in the directory `Elyada et al scRNA-seq/scRNAseq data`
+The scRNA-seq data should be placed in the directory `Elyada et al scRNA-seq/scRNAseq data`.

+PDX RNA-seq data should be placed in the directory `Bulk omics analyses/PDX RNA-seq`.

 ### CPTAC PDAC Discovery Study
 There are three notebooks for running analyses on the CPTAC PDAC data.
 These notebooks are located under `Bulk omics analyses/CPTAC PDAC Discovery Study`: